jovanliuc/java-families-docs/jdbc/jdbc-connection-pooling.md

     ```

 In all three examples, a connection pool is created
-using either the Apache Commons DBCP or HikariCP libraries,
+using either the `Apache Commons DBCP` or `HikariCP` libraries,
-or the JDBC Connection Pooling API.
+or the `JDBC Connection Pooling API`.
 A database connection
 is obtained from the pool using the `getConnection()` method,
 and the connection is closed after use using the `close()`
 method.

 # JDBC Connection Pooling FAQ
-1. What is JDBC connection pooling?
+## 1. What is JDBC connection pooling?
 JDBC connection pooling is a mechanism for managing
 and reusing database connections within an application.
 Instead of creating a new database connection